AstroMined/pygithub-mcp-server/docs/progress.md

 Test suite continues to improve with enhanced rate limit error handling and mock fixtures.
 Recent improvements include proper RateLimitExceededException handling, improved error message formatting, and comprehensive rate limit test coverage.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.

-Focus now on implementing the real API testing strategy and preparing for PyPI publication.
+Focus now on improving test coverage for remaining schema files (base.py at 73%, responses.py at 78%) and implementing the real API testing strategy.

 ### Priorities
-1. Complete schema validation fixes
+1. Improve test coverage for remaining schema files (base.py, responses.py)
 2. Expand schema validation to all models
 3. Implement real API testing strategy
 4. Prepare for PyPI publication